 What if COVID-19 gets worse, will SWAU still remain open?

 Administration regularly monitors community spread of COVID-19.
-If the county or state issues an order or if community spread rises to a point that is deemed unsafe, then we will consider moving to LEVEL-RED in our implementation plan.
+If the county or state issues an order or if community spread rises to a point that is deemed unsafe, then we will consider moving to LEVEL-YELLOW or LEVEL-RED in our implementation plan.
 This could include partial or full online instruction.

 I'm an International student, my country is affected by COVID-19, can I still enroll at SWAU?